 - c) The lap counter/timekeeper stops his stopwatch or timing device after ten laps have been completed by the competitor.
 The elapsed time of each competitor will be transmitted, supervised by the Contest Director (CD), from the stopwatch or timing device into the competitor's score sheet. - d) At the completion of each heat, the pylon and side-line judges notify the CD as to which model aircraft have infringed.
-The CD then advises the person who is responsible for the score sheet of those who will record the total number of infringements for each competitor on the individual score sheet. - e) The score sheets are then processed by a scorer who will: - if one infringement has incurred, add 10% of the flyer's time for ten laps to give the corrected time: - if two or more or intentional infringements were incurred, cancel the flight; - round the competitor's corrected time to the nearest 1/10 of a second. - f) Points shall be awarded after each race as follows: - the competitor's score is his corrected time in seconds to the first decimal place; - if a competitor fails to complete his flight or is disqualified the score shall be 200. - g) The winner of the event is the competitor who has accumulated the lowest score after the conclusion of all heats.
-If four or more rounds are flown, each competitor's worst score shall be discarded.
-If nine or more rounds are flown, each competitor's worst two scores shall be discarded. - h) If time permits, and there is no frequency conflict, ties for first, second and third place shall be resolved by a fly-off race.
+The CD then advises the person who is responsible for the score sheet of those who will record the total number of infringements for each competitor on the individual score sheet. - e) The score sheets are then processed by a scorer who will: - if one infringement has incurred, add 10% of the flyer's time for ten laps to give the corrected time; - if two or more or intentional infringements were incurred, cancel the flight; - round the competitor's corrected time to the nearest 1/10 of a second. - f) Points shall be awarded after each race as follows: - the competitor's score is his corrected time in seconds to the first decimal place; - if a competitor fails to complete his flight or is disqualified the score shall be 200. - g) The winner of the event is the competitor who has accumulated the lowest score after the conclusion of all heats.
+If four or more rounds are flown, each competitor's worst (highest) score shall be discarded.
+If eight or more rounds are flown, each competitor's two worst (highest) scores shall be discarded.
+If twelve or more rounds are flown, each competitor's three worst (highest) scores shall be discarded. - h) If time permits, and there is no frequency conflict, ties for first, second and third place shall be resolved by a fly-off race.
 If not, the places are shared.